 I have been deviated from the right path when I focused on my self, because instead of thanking God for all His blessings on me and for guiding me to Islam.
 Adding to that that I have been through some difficult circumstances that have forced me to have a very negative look on the world.
 The beginning of my deviation has started with my divorce from my ex-husband (who has formulated half the religion for me), after many differences that led to the final separation between us in 2009.
 After my divorce, I longed to attract my family to Islam, so I went and lived in their home for a short time before my trip to Jordan.
 Despite being in horrible conditions on the psychological level, not being able to get over the shock, I was trying to apply Islam in front of them in the right way trying at the same time to get close to them after the big inconsistencies and problems we had that lasted for at least three years.

 Religious extremism: When despair took me over and ate my soul, and by the time I have been expelled from home after a brief period, I decided to migrate to Muslim countries and leave the United States.
-In that period, I was studying religion at the hands of one of the religiously legitimate yet extremist Sheikh, who claims to be a Wahhabi from Saudi Arabia, but what he does in fact is to distort the image of the devout.
-But as a new Muslim, I did not realize this until it was too late.
-That Sheikh has been focusing on distributing his terrorist expiatory thoughts among us, at the same time, after my divorce, I was trying to unleash myself from a kind of spiritual apathy.
+In that period, I was studying religion at the hands of one of the religiously legitimate yet who may appear to be extremist Sheikh by some Muslims, But as a new Muslim, I did not realize this until it was too late.
+However I give this Sheikh a credit that he taught me the correct Aqeedah or doctrine, regardless what some people say about him which led me later on to return to Islam.
+I indulged myself too harsh into the technicality of the religion that made me so drained from any spirituality.
+I was trying to unleash myself from a kind of spiritual apathy.
 As an alternative of going to God and asking His aid and assistance, I worked on the negative ideas and started to select what was wrong, tracing and criticizing people’s mistakes.
 Yes, I admit I was wrong and that this kind of religious extremism has led me to leave the religion by the back door, without even knowing that.

 Psychological and spiritual terrorism by forcing people to extreme in religion without reading nor understanding of its provisions; if the devil could not remove religion from the hearts of human beings, he uses another way which is to push people very fast so they leave from the other door of apostasy out of extremism.
 Unfortunately, there are those who- in the name of religion- apply non ethical manners and use the name of Islam for unfruitful general purposes to psychologically manipulate people and making wars with the other groups.
 In addition to the many esisting examples of individual groups.